 33. Pitambara Peeth, Datia

 Shri Pitambara Peeth is one of the most famous temples in India.
-It is primarily a Shaktipeeth place of worship (devoted to Mother Goddess).
+It is primarily a Shaktipeeth place of worship (devoted to the Mother Goddess).
 It is located in Datia town which is around 70 KMs away from Gwalior.

-About 60 KMs from Gwalior, Sonagiri has scores of Jain temples dating from the 9th century onwards.
+About 60 km from Gwalior, Sonagiri has scores of Jain temples dating from the 9th century onwards.
 There are a total of 103 temples with 77 on the hill and 26 in the village.
-This place is very popular among devotees and ascetic saints to practice self-discipline, austerity, and to attain Moksha (salvation or liberation).
+This place is very popular among devotees and ascetic saints to practice self-discipline, austerity, and attain Moksha (salvation or liberation).
 This place also has a Jain museum.

 35. Orchha Fort

 Orchha Fort is a historical 16th-century fort built by the Bundela Rajput King Rudra Pratap Singh.
-It is located around 120 KMs from Gwalior in Orchha city, Madhya Pradesh.
+It is located around 120 km from Gwalior in Orchha city, Madhya Pradesh.
 The fort complex is within an island formed by the confluence of the Betwa River and Jamni River in Orchha.

 36. Shri Ram Raja Mandir, Orchha